The Beatles Try to ‘Get Back’ With Peter Jackson’s Film

-The most depressing chapter in the history of The Beatles is getting a much more upbeat look in the film premiering Nov.
-25 on Disney+
+The most depressing chapter in the history of The Beatles is getting a much more upbeat look

 To make sense of Jackson's daunting task, we must take a step back and try to understand this bewildering saga.